Fahofah/arduino-outdoor-temperature-sensors/README.md

 - Monitor the battery voltage periodically and replace batteries as needed.
 - Customize the Arduino code as per specific requirements or additional features.

+## Pending improvements
+- error catching/logging
+- additional LED indicators
+- a button for graceful start/stop
+- incorporating a weather API to separately add outside temperature for the timestamp readings taken, so that it can be added to the time chart/analysis.

 ## Author
 Fahri Ulucay

 ## License
-Free to use and distribute
+Free to use and distribute.